 Stock CFD trading at Plus500 does not include a trading commission.
 Only a few CFD brokers in Malaysia offer commission-free spread-based stock CFD trading in Malaysia.

 Plus500 offers a wide range of trading instruments.
 More than 2000 instruments are available to trade at Plus500.

-Yes, Plus500 is an ASIC-regulated market maker in Australia.
-They are also regulated by several other top-tier financial regulatory authorities and are also listed on the London Stock Exchange.
+Yes, Plus500 is a well-regulated market maker in Malaysia.
+They are regulated by several top-tier financial regulatory authorities and are also listed on the London Stock Exchange.
 Hence can be considered fairly safe for CFD trading.

 The trading platform is ideal for beginners but might not suit experienced traders who require additional trading tools to be paired with the platform.
-AUD can be chosen as the base currency and free local bank transfers make it convenient for the traders to transact.
+Malaysian Ringgit cannot be chosen as the base currency but free local bank transfers make it convenient for the traders to transact.

 A wide range of trading instruments is available.
-Customer support is available 24/7 through live chat but local phone support is not available in Australia.
+Customer support is available 24/7 through live chat but local phone support is not available in Malaysia.

 Yes, Plus500 allows trading at low spread with no commission on various instruments.
 Their trading platform is user-friendly and simple to use for the beginners.
 It is better to start with a demo account in forex trading.

-Yes, Plus500 is an ASIC regulated market maker in Australia.
+Yes, Plus500 is a market maker in Malaysia that is regulated by FCA, FSCA, and ASIC.
 It allows trading on more than 2000 instruments through its trading platform as CFD.
 Plus500 is also a listed company on London Stock Exchange and can be trusted.